dashpay/docs/masternodes/setup.rst

    dashman status output showing successfully started masternode

-At this point you can safely log out of your server by typing exit.
+At this point you can safely log out of your server by typing ``exit``.
 Congratulations!
 Your masternode is now running.

 .. _dashcore-protx: